-Some Major Festivals of Naga Tribes of Nagaland:
+Some Major Festivals of tribes of Nagaland (month wise):

 Main Festival: Sükrunyi, Tsukhenye